Libyan forces capture fugitive Egyptian militant

-BENGHAZI, Libya (AP) - The self-styled Libyan National Army says its troops have captured a prominent militant wanted in neighboring Egypt.
+BENGHAZI, Libya (AP) - The self-styled Libyan National Army says it captured one of Egypt’s most wanted militants Monday in a raid in an eastern Libyan town long known to be a stronghold of radical Islamists.

-In a statement posted on its Facebook page on Monday, the army said Hesham Eshmawi was captured in an “operation” in the eastern town of Derna.
+In a statement posted on its Facebook page, the LNA, which is allied with authorities in eastern Libya, said Hisham el-Ashmawi was captured in an “operation” in Derna.

-A Twitter account run by spokesman Ahmed al-Mosmari published a mugshot of Eshmawi with a bloodied face.
-The image matches photos of Eshmawi widely used in the Egyptian media.
+A Twitter account run by LNA spokesman Ahmed al-Mosmari published a mugshot of el-Ashmawi with a bloodied face.
+The image matches photos of el-Ashmawi widely used by Egyptian media.
+Another photo posted on social media shows him receiving medical aid.

-Eshmawi, a former Egyptian army officer, has long been suspected of having fled to Libya from where he masterminded attacks in Egypt.
+A third photo purportedly showed el-Ashmawi’s Egyptian army ID, which bore a photo of him in uniform with the rank of major.

+The Libyan National Army is led by Gen. Khalifa Hifter, who is backed by Egypt, but it was not immediately clear whether el-Ashmawi’s capture was a joint operation.
+Libya is split between rival governments in the east and in the capital, Tripoli, each of which is backed by an array of militias.

+Later on Monday, the LNA said el-Ashmawi was wearing an explosives belt at the time of his capture, but did not have time to detonate it.

+El-Ashmawi is a former Egyptian army officer who served in the special forces before his dismissal in 2011.
+His dismissal followed a military trial in which he was accused of spreading radical Islamic ideas.

-He is believed to have been behind a 2013 assassination attempt against then-Egyptian Interior Minister Mohammed Ibrahim and several deadly ambushes of security forces in the country’s Western Desert near the Libyan border.
+According to Egyptian authorities, he is believed to have been behind a 2013 assassination attempt against Egypt’s then-Interior Minister Mohammed Ibrahim and several deadly ambushes of security forces in Egypt’s Western Desert, near the Libyan border.

+A military court sentenced him to death last year in absentia following his conviction on terror charges.

+Egyptian authorities believe el-Ashmawi, who is 40, made his way to Syria in 2013, where he briefly joined militants fighting forces loyal to President Bashar Assad.
+He is also believed to have joined the militants in Sinai, who are now led by a local branch of the Islamic State group.

 Copyright © 2018 The Washington Times, LLC.